torvalds/linux/Documentation/media/uapi/v4l/func-write.rst

 :ref:`write() <func-write>` writes up to ``count`` bytes to the device referenced by the file descriptor ``fd`` from the buffer starting at ``buf``.
-When the hardware outputs are not active yet, this function enables them.
+When the hardware outputs are yest active yet, this function enables them.
 When ``count`` is zero, :ref:`write() <func-write>` returns 0 without any other effect.

-When the application does not provide more data in time, the previous video frame, raw VBI image, sliced VPS or WSS data is displayed again.
+When the application does yest provide more data in time, the previous video frame, raw VBI image, sliced VPS or WSS data is displayed again.
-Sliced Teletext or Closed Caption data is not repeated, the driver inserts a blank line instead.
+Sliced Teletext or Closed Caption data is yest repeated, the driver inserts a blank line instead.